evrentan/community-workspace/event-manager/README.md

 # Event Manager Service
-A Event Manager Service within the Community Workspace for Small Communities with Spring Boot 3.0.0, JDK 17 & Gradle.
+A Event Manager Service within the Community Workspace for Small Communities with Spring Boot 3.2.1, JDK 21 & Gradle 8.5.

 Service boots from 8201 port & Actuator Management is served from 8201 port with /actuator base path.